songproducer/nefarious-capsicum/_posts/en/2016-07-06-The-Dash-Guy-who-cried-troll.md

 ### In summary
 When investing in alt-coins: don't over-invest, spend some time in the community before you invest and please, don't feed the trolls.

-[1]: In Internet slang, a troll is a person who sows discord on the Internet by starting arguments or upsetting people, by posting inflammatory, extraneous, or off-topic messages in an online community with the deliberate intent of provoking readers into an emotional response for their own amusement.